chadwickthebold/weatherapp/README.md

 - [ ] Adjust the tooltip styles to reflect the selected theme
 - [ ] Verify Browser support
 - [ ] Use promises in a more generic way in resolving lat/long coordinates and states
+- [ ] Implement MVC to handle data manipulation, views, and component relationships
+- [ ] Add translations with i18next